allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Varnish really hit the bull's-eye.

-Below, we describe the Homepage application with Header, Hero Image, Recommendations, Last Visited and Footer.
+Below, we describe one page fragment, included in each page &mdash; the Header.

-### Header
+#### Header
+// TODO bez Long, long time ago
+// opiszmy po prostu jak teraz działa header

 Long, long time ago (MVC age), there was an master layout of the page - it included a lot of 'partials'.
 One of them was AllegroHeader.
 But during our company expansion header stopped being a simple html container.